sbtoonz/BackPacks_Remake/BackPacks/ThunderStore_Release/README.md

 ### V0.1.8
 * Fixed issue with Judes bags not grabbing slot size
 * Fixed issue where if you didnt edit bag contents and unequipped it was not saved

+### V0.1.9
+* Fixed issue if you store bag in Chest and logout the bags weight was reset
+* Fixed Auga compatibility
+* Added Auga tooltip for how to equip bag
+* Added Russian and German translations (Thank you SorXchi && Blaxxun)